 Regarding commensurability, consider that the InfluenceRanking engine scores influence with Wikipedia through a statistical document analysis but with Crossref through a citation index approach.
 Combining influence scores from both data sources requires making them commensurable so that we’re not comparing apples and oranges.

-Likewise, regarding noise-to-signal reduction, consider that celelbrities, such as politicians, musicians, artists, and actors, tend to score high on influence even though most cannot reasonably be said to exemplify academic influence.
+Likewise, regarding noise-to-signal reduction, consider that celebrities, such as politicians, musicians, artists, and actors, tend to score high on influence even though most cannot reasonably be said to exemplify academic influence.
 Terrorists and mass murderers have also developed a disconcerting habit of trying to slip past the InfluenceRanking engine: see our article ”Influence, Infamy, and the Case of Osama bin Laden.”

 Accordingly, even though the InfluenceRanking engine is a sophisticated set of algorithms, it relies on a critical level of human quality control to fine-tune its results.
 This is not to say that we intervene in the algorithm, sticking in our fingers and disrupting its results.
 That would undercut the objectivity of our influence-based rankings and we don’t go there.